 Sports and Clubs - After school sports and some clubs that meet after school will require a fee.
 This fee may be waived in the case of financial need.
-If this is a concern for you, please see your dean, the athletic director at the High School, or the Principal.
+If this is a concern for you, please see the assistant principal, dean, the athletic director at the High School, or the Principal.